gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 explain that either the value of a variable name e.g. `age` is being printed or that it is printing the result of the sum e.g. `1+2`.

-If the pupils believes that either of the last two examples print either the string `age` or `1+2` then they should be reminded of the pattern used to print strings.
+If the pupil believes that either of the last two examples print either the string `age` or `1+2` then they should be reminded of the pattern used to print strings.
 {{% /panelWarningTitle %}}